-Some people might consider hamsters, guinea pigs and other small mammals as starter pets: tools to teach their children—many of whom have begged for a furry friend—responsibility.
-But while these animals can help kids develop respect and appreciation for all animals, parents should still have realistic expectations about whether or not their kids can handle the responsibility and provide (species-appropriate!) interaction with small, wriggly, easily startled creatures.
+Some people might consider hamstersguinea pigs and other small mammals as “starter” pets: tools to teach responsibility to their children, many of whom have begged for a furry friend.
+But their smaller size does not mean that these animals have fewer care requirements; their physical, behavioral and medical needs are just as real as those of cats and dogs.
+And while these animals can help kids develop respect and appreciation for all animals, parents should still have realistic expectations about whether or not their kids can provide species-appropriate care and interaction with small, wiggly, easily startled creatures who often can deliver a sharp bite.

 Before considering a small pet, learn more about them first and make an informed decision about the commitment they require.